JasonMarkol/Trickle-Down-Mindset--Book-Note/Passive Aggressive Life Pro Tips.md

+# Is NLP/NeuroLinguisticProgramming still a thing?I came across a website this days , with a few of the NLP posts, so this came in mind , is it still a thing .
+Maybe will come in handy

+NLP is a messy theory.
+Research has disproved a lot of their ideas but a good amount of ideas still stand as scientifically legitimate.
+Some of the things you can use are pacing and leading, mental imagery, and mirroring.
+However, if you are looking to use these NLP techniques to become more socially adept, I recommend studying theory (by reading books like How to Win Friends and Influence People) instead of using these ideas.
+In short NLP has some valid tools but the basis of the theory is flawed.
+And the tools are just that, tools.
+So get a foundation of social skills then use them.
+Only learning NLP is like buying a hammer and thinking you’re an architect.

 # Attraction is not about what you say or do, but about who you are.
 You can have the coolest line in the world, but if you're a loser and are desperate to impress her, you will kill any attraction.
 You could say the dumbest thing in the world, but if you're a cool guy, it won't matter, in fact it will likely make her like you even more.

 # You become an attractive individual by investing in yourself rather than in the women you are pursuing.
 Sex and women is a side effect of becoming an emotionally competent and sexually confident man, not the cause of it.